chrisnoonan98675/site/xl-deploy/concept/understanding-tasks-in-xl-deploy.markdown

 ## Task recovery

 XL Deploy periodically stores a snapshot of the tasks in the system to be able to recover tasks if the server is stopped abruptly.
 XL Deploy will reload the tasks from the recovery file when it restarts.
-The tasks, deployed item configurations and generated steps will all be recovered.
-Tasks that were executing (or failing, stopping or aborting) in XL Deploy when the server stopped will be put in _failed_ state so the user can decide whether to rerun or cancel it.
+The tasks, deployed item configurations, and generated steps will all be recovered.
+Tasks that were _executing_, _failing_, _stopping_, or _aborting_ in XL Deploy when the server stopped are put in _failed_ state so you can decide whether to rerun or cancel them.
 Only tasks that have been _pending_, _scheduled_ or _started_ will be recovered.

 ## Scheduling tasks